rjar2020/learn-go-with-tests/Readme.md

 - Implement a web crawler
 - Implement a scoring board algorithm
 - Generate sample data in slices/maps for benchmarks (see #Dictionary.Add benchmark)
+- Refactor (or create v2) mocking package to use Testify mocks